 Credit granted through one of the PLA options may be used to fulfill RCC program requirements; however transferability to other institutions is at the discretion of the receiving institution and is not guaranteed to transfer to other institutions.

-Students who wish to audit a course must register through the regular registration procedures.
-Tuition and fees for auditing are the same as the cost of courses taken for credit.
+Registration and tuition charges for audited courses are the same as for courses taken for credit.
+Audited classes earn neither credit hour nor quality points.
+Requests to audit must be submitted to the Office of the Registrar by the last day to add classes.
 Audits are reported on transcripts as “AU” and do not affect earned credits or influence the grade point average for the semester.
 However, audited courses do not count as successful completions for financial aid purposes.
 Therefore, students who receive financial aid should consult the financial aid office before electing to audit a course.
-To audit a course, a student should state his/her intent to audit no later than the first week of the course.
-An “AU” will be entered as the student’s grade for that course.
 Audits are not allowed in distance education courses.
-In Health Science Programs, students must receive appropriate Program Director and Assistant Vice President approval in order to audit a Health Science course.
+In health science programs, students must receive appropriate Program Director and Assistant Vice President approval in order to audit a health science course.

 Repeating Course Work

 To raise a grade in any course, the student must reregister for the course.
 Only the best grade earned will be counted in calculating the total number of credit hours and grade point average.
 Any required course in which an “F” is received must be repeated and passed to graduate.
 Veteran and Financial Aid students will not receive any educational benefits (pay) for courses previously attempted and passed.

 To change from one curriculum to another or change from special credit status: Students must complete a change of major request form in the Admissions Office.
 When a program change is approved in the Admissions Office, the program change becomes effective at the beginning of the ensuing (next) semester.

 Financial Aid/or Veterans Education Assistance recipients should consult with the Financial Aid Officer and/or the Veterans Affairs Officer prior to requesting a program change.
 Not all programs are approved for benefits.